 Rum and Tatopani (Hot Water)

-We strongly advise against drinking alcohol when you’re trekking.
-But if you want a celebration drink once you’ve returned to a low altitude, rum and tatopani (hot water) is a local favourite and mine too!
+We strongly advise against drinking alcohol when you’re trekking, as it can affect your ability to acclimatise to the high altitude.
+But if you want a well deserved celebration drink once you’ve returned to a low altitude, rum and tatopani (hot water) is a local favourite and mine too!
 You’ve probably tried or heard of a ‘hot toddy’, made with rum, hot water and often lemon and honey.
 So rum and tatopani isn’t that unusual!
-Yet it’s amazing how the hot water brings out the spicy flavour of the rum – give it a try!
+Yet it’s amazing how the hot water brings out the spicy flavour of the rum.
+Order a ‘quarter bottle of rum and a pot of hot water’ in any teahouse or bar – it’ll definitely warm your cockles after a long, hard trek!